War Is Not ‘Normal’

 Yet we tolerate our states being endlessly at war?

 With only one possible global conclusion.

-No one wants children, women and men to continue to be killed, maimed, mentally scarred, made refugees … whether by ‘conventional’ or by nuclear weapons being dropped on people, ‘for our peace and security’.
+No one wants children, women and men to continue to be killed, maimed, mentally scarred, made refugees … whether caused by ‘conventional’, chemical or nuclear weapons being dropped on people, supposedly ‘for our peace and security’.
 Beyond all politics and propaganda telling us otherwise, we common people of the Earth yearn for peaceful coexistence and resolution of conflict.